TrustedComputingGroup/pandoc/guide.md

 ::: Note :::
-If the spec is not rendered as part of a release, it will always be a draft, of some revision on top of the latest released version number.
+If the spec is not rendered as part of a release, it will always be a draft, of some revision on top of the latest released version.
 ::::::::::::

 ### Suppressing Git Version Parsing